icebreakerone/perseus-demo-energy/README.md

 - `OAUTH_CLIENT_SECRET`: Client secret for the Ory Hydra client (same as for authentication)
 - `ISSUER_URL`: URL of the Oauth issuer eg. for docker compose https://authentication_web

+For more information on generating the client ID and secret, see the [Ory Hydra](#ory-hydra) section.

 ## Running a dev server

 The fastapi servers for each app can be run using: